Winchester House School, Brackley

 The boys’ dorm is attractive too, but with a more boyish, practical element – think posters, noticeboards, table football, pool table and bant-arrr.
 There are 85 boarders in total, including weekly and occasional boarders.

-Massive investment to the tune of £2m+ is in the planning stages for an upgrade of senior school learning areas and classrooms, the Upper Quad (stable block) and also expanding and improving the performance hall which is, shall we say, ‘of its time’.
+Massive investment to the tune of £2m+ is in the planning stages for an upgrade of senior school learning areas and classrooms, the Upper Quad (stable block) and also expanding and improving the old-fashioned performance hall.

 Drama and Music seem to be well catered for with the usual singing and ensemble groups (over 75% of the kids play at least one musical instrument); and reams of children going in for LAMDA exams – 12 100% scores this year.

-Class sizes hold a maximum of 15, and there’s specialist teaching in all subjects from Year 5, with Latin taught from Year 6 with Greek as a further option, so maybe it’s no surprise that in 2017 37% of children (17 in all) gained scholarships to 14 different schools including Rugby, Radley, St Edwards, Oundle and Malborough.
+Class sizes hold a maximum of 15 (this is smaller than most prep schools I see), and there’s specialist teaching in all subjects from Year 5, with Latin taught from Year 6 with Greek as a further option.
+So maybe it’s no surprise that in 2018 Academic, All Round, Sports, Music, Drama and Design Technology scholarships were achieved including Radley, Millfield, Oundle, Cheltenham College, Stowe and Tudor Hall.
 When you consider the school is non-selective, that statistic is impressive.

 I’ve met Emma Goldsmith quite a few times since she started the job in 2014 and she’s impressive.
-I won’t mention the over-the-knee boots she was wearing the day I visited (oops, too late – but they were highly covetable) but, regardless of the fashion flourishes, she clearly has a firm grip on the school and where it’s going.
-She’s front-loaded the school day with lessons in the morning, and chapel/assemblies in the afternoon when the kids are more tired.
-All prep can now be completed at school, so children can relax at home.
-She’s currently planning mobile hot-desking for the kids with pop up computers, and white board walls so that pupils can work on the walls and not just sit flicking rubbers from their desk (as I did – *sorry Mr Hogg*).
+Just awarded Prep School Head of the Year 2019 at the Tatler School Awards, she clearly has a forward-thinking agenda, front-loaded the school day with lessons in the morning, and chapel/assemblies in the afternoon when the kids are more tired.
+All prep can be completed at school.
+She’s currently planning mobile hot-desking for the kids with pop up computers, and white board walls.

 Investment has meant that all the classrooms in the Upper Quad have been refurbished including newly refurbished ICT room, Art & DT and science labs.